Leave year meaning

 Leave year benefits

-There are five main benefits to taking a leave year:
+There are five main benefits:

 - It allows you to take a break from work and recharge your batteries.